 If you have an application that does not include project or solution files, for example, an application that you obtained from an online source, you can create a Visual Studio project from the existing code files.
 The project is created on your computer and all relevant files are added to the project.

-A project can be created from any one of the following types of code files: Visual Basic, Visual C++, or Visual C#.
-By using a wizard, you specify the details of the existing code files that will be added to the project and the application that will be created when you build the project.
+A project can be created from any one of the following types of code files: Visual Basic, Visual C++, Visual C#, or Visual J#.
+Using a wizard, you specify the details of the existing code files that will be added to the project and the application that will be created when you build the project.

-Before you use existing code files to create a project, determine the trustworthiness of the code files outside Visual Studio.
-Opening a project in Visual Studio automatically executes code from that project on your computer in the fully trusted process of devenv.exe.
+Before you use existing code files to create a project, determine the trustworthiness of the code files outside of Visual Studio.
+Opening a project in Visual Studio automatically executes code from that project on your local machine in the fully trusted process of devenv.exe.

 To create a project from existing code files

-On the File menu, click New, and then click Project From Existing Code.
+On the File menu, select New, and then click Project From Existing Code.

 The Create New Project from Existing Code Files wizard opens.